friemen/reactor/README.md

 **switch** -- Creates a signal from an event source that follows signals that were delivered as event.

 **reduce** -- Creates a signal from an event source that changes its value by applying a function to the current value of the signal and an event.

+**snapshot** -- Creates a signal that takes a value from another signal whenever an event occurs.

 **react-with** -- Subscribes a listener function to an event source.